-- 3. The Students should also follow the following requirements: - Accepted clinical facility attire with ASU nametag should be worn..
+- 3. Students should also follow the following requirements: - Accepted clinical facility attire with ASU nametag should be worn.
 No jeans, T-shirts, tank tops or short skirts or short shorts are permitted - ❖ Personal Hygiene Students should maintain a high level of personal hygiene, be neatly dressed, be well groomed and avoid "stylish" modes of attire during all clinical internships.
 This includes daily bathing.
 Hair, including facial hair, should be clean and neatly groomed.
 Long hair should be tied back to not interfere with patient/client treatment.
 Fingernails should be kept clean, trimmed short and free of brightly colored nail polish.
 Makeup should be light and tasteful.
 Students are advised to use unscented or very lightly scented soap, deodorant, shaving and hair products to avoid causing problems for patient/clients who are allergic to fragrances.
 Students should never use heavy perfumes and colognes. - ❖ Closed-Toe Shoes Shoes should be kept clean.
 No sandals, mules, clogs, flip-flops or high heels should be worn.
-Shoes should always be worn with socks or stockings. - ❖ No jeans, T-shirts, Tank Tops or Short skirts All clothing should present a professional appearance.
-Button down shirts, polo shirts, blouses and dress slacks are preferred.
+Shoes should always be worn with socks or stockings. - ❖ No jeans, T-shirts, Tank Tops or short skirts All clothing should present a professional appearance.
+Button down or polo shirts, blouses and dress slacks are preferred.
 Shirts or blouses should be tucked in at all times. - ❖ Jewelry One pair of simple earrings, plain neck-chains and wedding bands are permitted.
 Avoid large or costume jewelry, as it is a safety hazard.
-Any jewelry that the student chooses to wear should be kept to a minimum and tasteful. - Body piercings limited to 1 earring in each ear. - ❖ Visible Tattoos must be covered by clothing or bandage. - ❖ Gum chewing is not permitted for clinical experiences. - 3.
-Students are required to provide their own transportation and living expenses (if necessary). - 4.
-The student will provide feedback, along with the clinical supervisor, during a scheduled site visit or telephone conversation with the academic coordinator of clinical education (ACCE) or other designated faculty member during the clinical experience (See Giving and Receiving Feedback, Appendix N). - 6.
+Any jewelry that the student chooses to wear should be kept to a minimum and tasteful. - Body piercings limited to 1 earring in each ear. - ❖ Visible Tattoos must be covered by clothing or bandage. - ❖ Gum chewing is not permitted for clinical experiences. - 4.
+Students are required to provide their own transportation and living expenses (if necessary). - 5.
+The student will provide feedback, along with the clinical supervisor, during a scheduled site visit or telephone conversation with the ACCE or other designated faculty member during the clinical experience.
+(See Giving and Receiving Feedback, Appendix I). - 6.
 Students may, at any time during their clinical experience, request additional feedback from either the clinical or academic faculty should problems or special concerns arise. - 7.
-The student must submit a weekly log (Appendix W) of patient/client contacts, educational pursuits, and discussions held with the Clinical Instructor.
-Two weeks of logs must be submitted to the ACCE by Wednesday of the following week. - 8.
-The student must submit The APTA Evaluation of the Clinical Experience (Appendix C) by Wednesday of the week following the end of the practicum.
-This evaluation must be reviewed with the clinical site prior to the end of the rotation.
+The student must submit a weekly log (Appendix C) of patient/client contacts, educational pursuits, and discussions held with the Clinical Instructor.
+Two weeks of logs must be submitted to the ACCE by Wednesday of the following week.

+- 8. The student must submit a written clinical evaluation (Student Final Evaluation of the Clinical Experience, Appendix D) to the ACCE by the Wednesday of the week following the practicum.
 Failure to submit the clinical site evaluation will result in a failing grade for the experience. - 9.
-The student must submit a typed outline of their in-service (Appendix T).
-The outline is due to the ACCE on Friday of Week 7.
-The actual presentation of the material may take place after this date.
-After completion of the in-service, a speaker evaluation is due to the ACCE. - 10.
-Discussion Board postings are due on Saturday at noon of each week of the practicum.
-Students are expected to write an original response and respond to another student's posting for one case per week.
-(Appendix Y) - 11.
-The student must complete a Reflective Practice Activity (Appendix X), Journal entries must be submitted electronically by the Monday for the following week.
+The student must submit a typed outline of their special project (Appendix H) to the ACCE on the Friday of Week 11. - 10.
+The student must complete a Reflective Practice Activity (Appendix E), either a journal or case study.
+Journal entries must be submitted by Monday of the following week by e-mail, fax or regular mail.
+The reflective case study is due on the Wednesday of Week 12. - 11.
+Level of expectation on Clinical Performance Instrument (CPI):